justinkelly/primo-misspell/ReadMe.md

 ![Primo Yotube misspelling example](http://i.minus.com/ibf7h8VFi2cDkM.png)

 The yotube=>youtube comes from the wikipedia list, this is an example of a useful misspelling that ExLibris are unlikely to include

-### Translations

-Currently we have misspelling files for English and Danish.
-If you can contributte to existing files or new language files it would be gretaly appreciated

 ### Adding new misspellings